kemra102/puppet-cloudwatchlogs/README.md

   }
 ```

-NOTE: On Amazon LInux the AWS_CONFIG_FILE is /etc/awslogs/awscli.conf or if you are using AWS profile (which you should) then the AWS_CONFIG_FILE is not required.
+NOTE: On Amazon Linux the AWS_CONFIG_FILE is /etc/awslogs/awscli.conf or if you are using AWS profile (which you should) then the AWS_CONFIG_FILE is not required.

 ## Limitations